heroiclabs/nakama-docs/docs/storage-collections.md

 This information must be stored for users, updated, retrieved, and displayed within various parts of a UI.
 For this purpose the server incorporates a storage engine with a design optimized for [object ownership](storage-access-controls.md), access permissions, and batch operations.

 Data is stored in collections with one or more objects which contain a unique key with JSON content.
-A collection is created without any configuration required and are grouped into buckets.
+A collection is created without any configuration required.
 This creates a simple nested namespace which represents the location of a object.

 ```
 Collection